TACC/coe-332-sp22/docs/unit06/db_intro.rst

 What's Our Motivation?
 ----------------------

-In this unit, we will being the work to extend our Flask API to enable users to query and analyze data in our data sets.
+In this unit, we will begin the work to extend our Flask API to enable users to query and analyze data in our data sets.
 We want to expose this functionality through our Flask API, but there is an issue: the analysis to be performed may take "a long time" to compute, longer than the acceptable time window for an HTTP request/response cycle.
 We need a way to coordinate the work of computing the analysis in a separate Python program from our Flask API.
 The database will play a central role.

 Our basic approach will be: